Spring Cleaning Your Home: Tips for Every Room

 The first impression of your home starts here.

-Sweep and Mop Floors: Essential in high-traffic areas.
+Sweep and Mop Floors: This is essential in high-traffic areas.

 Clean and Disinfect Door Handles and Switches: Germ hotspots need attention.